ThiagoAndradedev1/ThiagoAndradedev1/README.md

 ### Hey!
 Welcome to my profile!
 How is it going? 👋

-- 🚀 I’m currently looking for a job
+- 🚀 I’m currently working at GetInfo.
 - 💻 Javascript, ReactJS, Flutter, C#, Node.Js e .NETCore
 - ✨ Learning is continuous and there will always be a next level